jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Mattie Franklin
 Set: Webheads
 **The Gathering of Five**
-If Mattie is in your deck you can bring a Gift pi
+If Mattie is in your deck you can bring a Gift pile, which must include one of each of the five Gifts: Death, Immortality, Knowledge, Madness, and Power.
+When Mattie uses **The Gathering of Five** choose five different characters on  your side with different names.
+At least one of these characters must be one of your Main Characters.
+Then randomly assign one of the five

 # Maximus
 Set: Crossover